tests-always-included/wick/doc/execution-order.md

 wick run
 --------

 1. Execute each of the [roles].
-Each role will load more roles or use `wick-formula` to load [formulas].
+Each role will load more roles or use `wickFormula` to load [formulas].
-2.  `wick-formula` will do the following:
+2.  `wickFormula` will do the following:
     1. Make sure the formula is not already in the list of formulas to load.
     2. Run the `depends` file to pick up additional formulas that need to be loaded before this formula.
-This calls `wick-formula` and is recursive.
+This calls `wickFormula` and is recursive.
     3. Add the formula's `run` script if one exists.
     4. Loads all functions for the formula.
-    5. Run all explorers for the formula with [wick-explorer].
+    5. Run all explorers for the formula with [wickExplorer].
 3. For each of the [formulas] that need to run:
     1. Set up a clean subshell.
     2. Run the formula's `run` script.